-- 8. If there is loss of earnings between school terms or following termination of schooling, the calculation of wage loss benefits for any claims arising out of this policy will be based on: - a.
-All earnings from a bona fide student's employment in industries covered by the Act; - b.
-Where there are no covered earnings, the provincial minimum wage for a forty-hour workweek for the first 24 months of demonstrated earnings loss; - c.
+- 7. No payment of loss of earnings will be made during a school term or a training period unless actual loss of earnings is demonstrated. - 8.
+If there is loss of earnings between school terms or following termination of schooling, the calculation of wage loss benefits for any claims arising out of this policy will be based on: - a.
+All earnings from a participating student's employment in industries covered by the Act; - If there are no covered earnings, the provincial minimum wage for a forty- hour workweek for the first 24 months of demonstrated earnings loss; - c.
 After wage loss benefits have been paid for a period of 24 consecutive months, twothirds of the average weekly wage as of June in the year immediately preceding the year in which the loss of earnings or ability to earn occurs; or - d.
 In the event of a fatality, benefits to dependents will be based on the provisions of the Act. - 9.
-Any claim costs arising out of this policy are to be applied directly to the cost experience of the Ministry of Education or the Ministry of Advanced Education and will be reflected in the premiums charged to the Government of Saskatchewan. - 10.
-The Chief Executive Officer (CEO) or designate shall have the authority to execute the MOUs on behalf of the WCB.
+Claim costs for participating students will be charged to the Government of Saskatchewan and ministries' industry rate code.